microsoft/coyote/docs/tutorials/mocks/optimistic-concurrency-control.md

   {
     return Task.Run(() =>
     {
-      // Generate a new ETag when creating a brand new row var entity = new DbRow()
+      // Generate a new ETag when creating a brand new row. var dbRow = new DbRow()
       {
         Value = value,
         ETag = Guid.NewGuid()
       };

-      bool success = this.Collection.TryAdd(key, entity);
+      bool success = this.Collection.TryAdd(key, dbRow);
       if (!success)
       {
         throw new RowAlreadyExistsException();